GothenburgBitFactory/taskserver-setup/PITCHME.md

 ## Attention

 This is not only due to a good habit, we will modify your data, so a backup is highly recommended.

+---

+## Preparation - Choose A  Machine

+A suitable machine to run your Taskserver is one that is always available.
+If you have such a machine, or have access to a hosted machine, that is ideal.

+If your machine is not continuously available, it can still be a suitable Taskserver because the sync mechanism doesn't require continuous access.
+When a client cannot sync, it simply accumulates local, unpropagated changes until it can sync.

+A laptop is a poor choice for a Taskserver host.